 - If Mailbird is unable to detect these settings automatically, you will be required to input the server settings manually.

 Most email providers will list their IMAP settings (incoming emails) and SMTP settings (outgoing email) on their website for anyone who would like to connect their email account to an email client such as Mailbird.
-Alternatively, you can run a quick Google search in order to find the necessary information.
+Alternatively, a quick and easy way of finding this information is to visit our Mail Settings page to search for your email provider's settings.
+You can also find information for your SMTP settings on this same page.

 It is also important to highlight that you may experience some speed issues the first time you run Mailbird, since it will still be downloading all of your emails.
 But once the process of downloading your emails is complete, Mailbird should be blazing fast!